-(f) the manner in which an imprisonment under this Ordinance may be served;

-(g) the manner in which a vagrant may be

-transferred from one welfare home to

-another or to any other place of detention;

-(h) the manner in which the manager of a

-welfare home is to certify that

-satisfactory employment has been

-obtained for a vagrant;

-(i) the place or institutions where children

-detained under this Ordinance are to be confined;

-Qj) the places or institutions where lepers,

-lunatics and persons suffering from

-contagious diseases may be confined.
+- (f) the manner in which an imprisonment under this Ordinance may be served; - (g) the manner in which a vagrant may be transferred from one welfare home to another or to any other place of detention; - (A) the manner in which the manager of a welfare home is to certify that satisfactory employment has been obtained for a vagrant; - (i) the place or institutions where children detained under this Ordinance are to be confined; - (l) the places or institutions where lepers, lunatics and persons suffering from contagious diseases may be confined.

-(3) Every rule under this Ordinance shall be laid before the [Balochistan] Assembly and may be amended or repealed by a resolution of the said Assembly.
+(3) Every rule under this Ordinance shall be laid before the West Pakistan Assembly and may be amended or repealed by a resolution of the said Assembly.

-Repeal.
-26. The Sind Vagrancy Act.
-1947, is hereby repealed.
+26. Repeal.
+The Sind Vagrancy Act, 1947 (Sind XVII of 1947), is hereby repealed.